Skip to content

 For teams, 1Password Business offers SAML SSO with the major identity providers, SCIM provisioning, activity logs, granular vault permissions, and a Travel Mode that temporarily removes selected vaults from the device.
 Watchtower monitors the vault for reused, weak, and breached credentials and flags services where you do not yet have a passkey or 2FA configured.

 1Password’s strengths sit in the depth of its admin features, the polish of its interface, and its developer tooling (SSH agent, CLI, API integration).
 For teams with an engineering share, that’s an argument the other three vendors do not match in the same way.
+1Password has its apps and infrastructure assessed externally on a regular basis and is certified to SOC 2 Type 2 and several ISO standards (27001, 27017, 27018, 27701); the evidence is gathered in a public Trust Center.

 Self-hosting, open-source clients, and a Swiss base are absent.
 Per-seat pricing sits above Bitwarden and usually above NordPass too.

 Bitwarden is the only one of the four vendors whose server code and clients are open source and which offers an official self-hosting option.
 The company is based in Santa Barbara, California.
 Encryption uses AES-256-CBC plus HMAC-SHA-256, with keys derived from your master password via PBKDF2 or Argon2.
+On top of external assessment, Bitwarden adds the open codebase: alongside the annual Cure53 audits and its SOC 2 Type 2 and ISO/IEC 27001 certifications, any expert can inspect the code directly.

 For teams, Bitwarden offers two business tiers.
 Bitwarden Teams covers vault sharing, an admin panel, and password health reports.
 SAML SSO and SCIM provisioning are only included on the Enterprise plan.
 So a small team without an identity provider can get away with Teams; once Entra ID or Okta enter the picture, Enterprise is the right tier.

 Bitwarden’s central strength is the combination of open source, low price, and the option to run the server yourself.
 For SMEs with their own IT team that wants to operate a Bitwarden server in their own infrastructure (or with a Swiss hosting provider), that is a unique selling point.
-Self-hosting also shifts the nDSG question, since a third party is no longer the data processor; your own organisation processes the data under its own responsibility.
+Self-hosting also shifts the nFADP question, since a third party is no longer the data processor; your own organisation processes the data under its own responsibility.

 How Bitwarden handles security incidents can be seen in the supply chain attack on the CLI package on 22 April 2026.
 The tampered npm version was online for around 90 minutes and targeted developer environments that updated the package during that window.
 Vault data and the cloud infrastructure were not affected.
 Bitwarden promptly published an official statement and a clean version 2026.4.1.